muppet9010/factorio-muppet-streamer/README.md

 - gap: DECIMAL - Mandatory: how many seconds between each drop action.
 - occurrences: INTEGER - Mandatory: how many times the drop actions are done.
 - dropEquipment: BOOLEAN - Optional: if the player's armor and weapons are dropped or not.
 Defaults to `true`.
-- distributionInnerDensity: DECIMAL - Optional: specifies the approximate density of the dropped items at the center of their spill area.
-Value in range of greater than `0` (sparse) to `1` (dense), see Notes for full details.
-Defaults to `1`.
+- density: DECIMAL - Optional: specifies the approximate density of the dropped items at the center of their spill area.
+Value in range of `0` (dense) to `10` (extremely spread out), see Notes for full details.
-- distributionOuterDensity: DECIMAL - Optional: specifies the target density of the dropped items at the edge of their spill area.
-Value in range of `0` (sparse) to `1` (dense), see Notes for full details.
 Defaults to `0`.

 - suppressMessages: BOOLEAN - Optional: if all standard effect messages are suppressed.
 Defaults to `false`.

 #### Examples